Representation of even integers as a sum of squares of primes and powers of two: Computational work

 where $c_3 = \prod_{p>5} \frac{1 + \invert{c(p)}}{1+\invert{p-1}}$.
 The factor $8/15$ comes from the fact that we only consider primes greater than 5 in the product, and $c_3' < 0.97336$, a slight improvement compared to 1.
 For $x > 99$,

-Although the improvement in the [37,99] range is not significant in this case, we have included this argument here as it may be useful in similar problems where \cite{liu1999on}*{Lemma 5} is used.
+\begin{remark} Although the improvement in the [37,99] range is not significant in this case, we have included this argument here as it may be useful in similar problems where \cite{liu1999on}*{Lemma 5} is used. \end{remark}

 To bound $c_3$, we use a similar method as the one used for bounding $1+\invert{c(p)}$ in the proof of Lemma \ref{lem:sumoverkappah}.
-We write $\frac{1 + \invert{c(p)}}{1+\invert{p-1}}$ as $1+\epsilon(p)$, and observe that
+We write $\frac{1 + \invert{c(p)}}{1+\invert{p-1}}$ as $1+\varepsilon(p)$, and observe that

 for $p \ge 742$.
-Computing the product $\prod_{p>5} \paranthesis{1+\epsilon(p)}$ for primes up to $p_{1000000}$ (the one-millionth prime), and using (\ref{ineq:comparewithzeta}) along with the Euler product formula for the Riemann zeta-function to bound the tail, we obtain
+Computing the product $\prod_{p>5} \paranthesis{1+\varepsilon(p)}$ for primes up to $p_{1000000}$ (the one-millionth prime), and using (\ref{ineq:comparewithzeta}) along with the Euler product formula for the Riemann zeta-function to bound the tail, we obtain

 Now we can estimate $c_{1,l}$.
 We split $c_{1,l}$ into an exact and an inexact part, where the exact part is estimated using algorithms described below and the inexact part is estimated using (\ref{ineq:forinexact}) and (\ref{ineq:forinexactgen}).